auth0-blog/auth0-express-sample/README.md

 AUTH0_ISSUER=
 ```

-Get values for `AUTH0_AUDIENCE` and `AUTH0_ISSUER` from your Auth0 Dashboard.
+Get the values for `AUTH0_AUDIENCE` and `AUTH0_ISSUER` from your Auth0 API in the Dashboard.
 You can find these values by following this path in the Dashboard:

 **APIs > Your API > Quick Start > Node.js**